IFSA Butler’s Advanced Argentine Universities Program in Buenos Aires

 Applicants are expected to have the ability to participate in a Spanish language classroom.
 Students must have completed the equivalent of 5 semesters of college level Spanish courses (through Intermediate Spanish II) and at least one course in literature or culture.
 It is preferred that students be enrolled in a Spanish course the semester before they are planning to study abroad.

 Students are required to take 15-16 credit hours each semester.
 Of those credits, all students must take a 3 credit language/culture course called “Advanced Spanish and Argentine Culture” that starts during orientation.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 A full university curriculum taught in Spanish is available.
 Some of the strongest departments available at the four Buenos Aires universities are history, political science, economics, international studies, international business, philosophy, social science, and literature.
 (See Academic Credit for mandatory course information.)
 Academic advisors meet with students at least three times during the semester to help with course selection, language and academic questions.
 Students will participate in fieldwork experiences available for credit through specialized assignments.
 Students will also have invaluable access to leading organizations, experts in their field of study, and academic resources and archives of research.